Develop skills for education and support roles in Yukon Communities.

 Prepare for front-line education and employment support roles, from wherever you are.

-Courses in the Community Education and Employment Support Program will be delivered this fall through a mix of methods.
-Courses for fall will be delivered online with some mix of scheduled Zoom sessions and other online activities in Moodle, YukonU’s online learning platform.
+Courses in the Community Education and Employment Support Program will be delivered this winter through a mix of methods.
+Courses for winter will be delivered online with some mix of scheduled Zoom sessions and other online activities in Moodle, YukonU’s online learning platform.

 Online courses will require that you have access to your own computer and Internet connection.